DucNguyen19/coreNextAntReact/README.md

 # coreNextAntReact
-a src core of using nextjs, ant-design, react
+a src core using nextjs, ant-design, react